jasonmcboyd/Treenumerable/README.md

   Gets a node's (or nodes') nearest descendants based on a predicate or a key.
 The nearest descendant means the first node in a subtree that meets the criteria.
 Once a subtree yields a node no further nodes in that branch are evaluated.

+- **GetFollowingSiblings**

+  Gets a node's following siblings, i.e. all nodes that share the same parent and follow the node in the parent's list of children.

 - **GetHeight**

   Gets the height of the node.
 The height is measured by the number of edges between node and its deepest leaf.